AlexMachi/alexmachi.github.io/_posts/2024-10-18-Active-Directory-Project-Part-1.md

 ---
 In this guide, we will walk through the steps to set up a homelab that includes an Active Directory, a domain user, a Splunk server, and a penetration testing system using Kali Linux.

 We will explore the workings of a domain environment by configuring a domain controller, adding a domain user, and creating group policies.
-Additionally, we will simulate a brute-force attack to generate telemetry, which will be ingested and analyzed using Splunk and Sysmon.
+Additionally, we will simulate a brute-force attack to generate telemetry, which will be ingested and analyzed using Sysmon and Splunk.

 This setup will be achieved on a single Windows computer by utilizing VirtualBox to create a virtual environment for the homelab.

-## Hardware Requirements
----
+**Hardware Requirements:**

 * Windows OS
 * 16GB RAM
 * 256GB Disk Space